-I’m watching as someone frantically brushes ants off a brick wall with a broom, in the alcove of a dark old house.
+Someone is frantically brushing ants off of a brick wall with a broom, in the alcove of a dark old house, and I’m watching as he does this.
 I’m thinking that he seems a little misguided, since the ants are just going to come back.
 He has black hair, and he’s built a bit like me, so I wonder if he’s my younger self.

 When he turns to see me, I realize that he is my younger self, though he really doesn’t look anything like me.